privacy-scaling-explorations/zkevm-specs/specs/opcode/16AND.md

 ## Procedure

-A stack initalize empty with stack pointer to 1024, pop operation can only happen when stack is not empty, and it will increase by 1 of stack pointer.
+A stack initalize empty with stack pointer to 1024, AND operation can only happen when stack is not empty, and it will increase by 1 of stack pointer.

-The And value will be dropped directly without no any more checking & utilizing.
+The And value will be dropped directly without any further checking & utilizing.

 ## Constraints